nicholaswmin/fsm/README.md

 ### Invalid transitions

-Attempting to trigger a transition not listed under the current state:
+Triggering a transition that's not listed under the current state:

 - returns `false`
-= the state does not change
+- the state does not change
 - no hook methods are run

-> example: current `state:closed` only lists the `coin` transition.
+> example: current `state:closed` only lists/allows a `coin` transition.
-> attempting any other transition, i.e `push`, is invalid.

 ```js
 const turnstile = new FSM({